mLenehan1/ECE-FinalYearProject/ProjectReport/Introduction/introduction.md

 This project explores the idea of implementing a streaming server which allows users access a stored collection of audio, from any connected device, and to stream this audio to the nearest available client device.
-A solution must offer an accessible user experience, and importantly provide good quality playback.
+A solution must offer an accessible user experience, and importantly provide good quality playback, achieved through the combination of chosen software and hardware.